devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 }
 ```

-And now our test is all green.
+Now when we rerun our test, everything is green.
 This is a great time to commit your changes.

 ![Update User Test Success](updateUserTestSuccess.png)

-There are still other tests to write in order for us to be fully comfortable with the new update user functionality.
+There are still other tests that we need to write in order for us to be fully comfortable with the new **update user** functionality.
 This includes changing the password and email address, and changing user information using different roles.
 Go ahead and write those tests now and commit those changes also.

 ## ⭐ Deliverable